Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regularization of DNNs

 where $\lambda \in [0,\infty)$ is a hyperparameter controlling the contribution of the parameter norm penalty term relative to the standard loss function $J(\bm{\Theta}; \bm{X},\bm{Y})$. $L^2$ and $L^1$ regularizations are among the most common parameter norm regularizations.
-We note that for deep neural networks, parameter norm regularization usually penalizes only the weights, and biases will remain unregularized.
-This is done by forming the penalty terms to be a function of the weights only.
-The biases usually require significantly smaller training data compared to weights in order to fit accurately.
-Additionally, regularizing the biases can result in significant underfitting.
-More discussion in this regard is provided in \cite{goodfellow2016deep}
+We note that for DNNs, parameter norm regularization usually penalizes only on the weights, and biases will remain unregularized, as discussed in \cite{goodfellow2016deep}.

 The $L^2 $ parameter regularization is performed by setting the penalty term $\Omega(\bm{\Theta})=\frac{1}{2}||\bm{W}||^2_2$.
 The $L^2$-regularized loss function $J_{L^2}$ therefore takes the following form